 GASB's Statement 43 refers to the financial reporting for postemployment benefit plans other than pension plans and Statement 45 refers to the employer accounting for these plans.
 Statement 43 is generally applicable where an entity has a separate trust or fund for OPEB benefits.
-Statement 45 requires the plan sponsor to book the actuarial cost (net of employee, retiree, and their dependents' contributions) of the plan as an expense on its financial statements, and then accrue a liability to the extent actual contributions were less than this expense.
+Statement 45 requires the plan sponsor to book the actuarial cost (net of employee, retiree, and their dependents' contributions) of the plan as an expense on its financial statements and then accrue a liability to the extent actual contributions were less than this expense.
 Additional disclosures include a description of the substantive plan, summary of significant accounting policies (not included in this report), contributions, and a statement of funding progress, along with the methods and assumptions used for those disclosures.

-The current premium rates were developed from a 2005 experience study.
-A more recent experience study was completed in 2012 and rate changes based on that experience study have been adopted by the Board.
+The current premium rates were developed from an experience study completed in 2012 and reflect rate changes based on that experience study as adopted by the Board.
 The premiums were unchanged for Teachers and PLD employees.
 Teachers pay \$.05 bi-weekly per \$1,000 of coverage for active coverage and the State contributes a dollar amount equal to the calculated ARC for retired teacher coverage.
 PLD employees pay \$.46 monthly per \$1,000 in coverage.
 The premiums for State employees have been increased from \$.26 to \$.29 bi-weekly per \$1,000 of coverage for FY 2014.
 This premium includes \$.07 for active coverage and \$.22 for retiree coverage.
-It is anticipated that the premium for retiree coverage will be increased to \$.24 for FY 2016, \$.26 for FY 2018, and \$.28 for FY 2020, These changes have been reflected in our projections.
+It is anticipated that the premium for retiree coverage will be increased to \$.24 for FY 2016, \$.26 for FY 2018, and \$.28 for FY 2020.